Missouri Gov. Greitens resigning amid sexual misconduct scandal

 The 44-year-old lawmaker has been accused of taking and transmitting a non-consensual -- partially nude -- photo of a woman with whom he was having an affair.

-A felony invasion-of-privacy charge levied against him by the state has been dropped however the St. Louis Circuit Attorney's Office said it still plans to pursue the case, either through a special prosecutor or an appointed assistant.
+A felony invasion-of-privacy charge levied against him by the state has been dropped, however the St. Louis Circuit Attorney's Office said it still plans to pursue the case, either through a special prosecutor or an appointed assistant.

 Also being investigated is The Mission Continues, a veterans charity founded by Greitens, as it relates to the state's consumer protection and charitable registration and reporting laws.
 The probe came after media reports alleged Greiten's campaign had obtained and used a charity donor list in 2015 as it ramped up fundraising for his gubernatorial bid.